 Title – should be maximum of six words only.
 It must be connected to the story, should be catchy, and easy to remember.

-Writer’s Real Name or Pen Name – the writers either use their real name or nickname and real surname or create a pen name that are their initials or sounds like a real name.
+Writer’s Real Name or Pen Name – the writers either use their real name or nickname combined with their real surname or they create a pen name that are their initials or sounds like a real name.
 All pen names that will be submitted will be approved and will be exclusive for Precious Pages Corporation only.

 Genre – the genre or mix of genres should be provided in the manuscript for it will serve as the guide for the editor to evaluate the story.
 If it indicates Comedy / Drama / Romance then it should have proper divisions of the said genres.